gs-techtonica/intermentionz-zelma/README.md

 ## Stretch Goals

 - Send their favorite Mention/Affirmation to the user via text (Twilio SMS API) - ACHIEVED!
-- Send the user's SMS on a schedule (partly achieved but not implemented, yet)
+- Send the user's SMS on a schedule (partly achieved - yet to be implemented)

 ## Mockups & WireFrames